Support Board Posting Information

 - No audio.
 This is not necessarily a problem but it is if there is no text narrative.

 - Demonstrating something too quickly.
-The pace at which we need to analyze problem, is variable.
+The pace at which we need to analyze a problem is variable.
 A video runs at a constant speed which is unlikely to be at the rate to analyze the problem.
 Even though it can be paused, this is a difficult and repetitive process.
 It can be difficult to pause, rewind and continue from a particular point and repeat this process over and over again.

 - Demonstrating something that may be obvious to the user, but not obvious to Sierra Chart support.
 Therefore, it takes time for us to comprehend a problem.
 With a text description and static images, we can look at a problem and gradually understand it at the appropriate pace.
 Whereas a video moves along at a pace which may be too fast and also presenting a lot of unneeded information.

 Even though the video could be paused, still this can be a frustrating process to be working with a moving video.
 Along a video timeline, we may have to randomly jump around to find exactly what we are looking for.
 This is inefficient and frustrating.

 - Presenting a lot of excessive and unrelated information.
 This can be the case if you link to a video that you did not develop for the specific support request.

-In conclusion we do not accept videos and generally will not spend the time looking at them.
+In conclusion we do not accept videos and rarely will we spend the time looking at them.

 Editing and Hiding a Post

 You are able to edit or hide a Support Request / Thread that you have started on the Support Board.
 A thread on the Support Board is another name for a page for a single Support Request.

 You can edit or hide any posting that you have made in any thread on the Support Board.